Barrett tied to faith group ex-members say subjugates women

 Theill says her “handmaid,” to whom she was supposed to confide her innermost thoughts and emotions, then repeated what she said to the male heads, who would consult her husband on the proper correction.

-“There’d be open meetings where you just have to stand for the group and they’d tell you all that was wrong with you,” Theill recounted to the AP last week.
+“There’d be open meetings where you just have to stand before the group and they’d tell you all that was wrong with you,” Theill recounted to the AP last week.
 “And I would ask questions.
 I was a critical thinker.”

 When she told her husband she wanted to wait to have more children, Theill said, he accompanied her to gynecological appointments to ensure she couldn’t get birth control.